wp-plugins/user-admin-simplifier/readme.txt

 == Screenshots ==
 1. Choose a user to edit their menus
 2. Check the menu section to disable.
 Click 'Save Changes' to apply your settings.
+Click 'Clear User Settings' to reset the checkmarks for that user.

 == Changelog ==

+= 0.3 =
+* added uninistall file - will now remove options when deleting plugin
+* added reset user options button to clear all checkmarks for selected user

 = 0.23 =
 * initial release.